Proof of the Caratheodory Conjecture: Neutral K ahler Geometry of

 \begin{Note} In Section \ref{s:reform} we have seen that umbilic points on surfaces in ${\mathbb E}^3$ give rise to complex points on Lagrangian surfaces in $TS^2$ and now we see that these correspond to degeneracies in the induced Lorentz metric.
-Moreover, the principal foliation corresponds exactly to the null directions of the Lorentz metric.
-Thus the Carath\'eodory conjecture bounds the winding number of the light cone of certain Lorentz surfaces with isolated degenerate points, and the hyperbolic nature (and hence difficulty) of the problem becomes evident. \end{Note}
+Thus the Carath\'eodory conjecture bounds the number of degenerate points on certain Lorentz surfaces, and the hyperbolic nature (and hence difficulty) of the problem becomes evident. \end{Note}

-\begin{Note} Roughly speaking, our strategy is to maximise the area of an immersed surface by reducing the shear and increasing the twist.
-In fact, the previous Proposition was generalized \cite{gak9}: